 - personal development (leadership attributes)

 This grant provides full-time undergraduate FedUni students experiencing financial disadvantage, an opportunity to access items and equipment necessary to the complete their program of study and /or is a reasonable expectation of their program of study to contribute to professional and personal development.
+For example, performing arts students may apply for a grant to purchase necessary dance equipment.
+Eligible students may be awarded a maximum of one (1) Specialist Equipment Grant.

 Students need to demonstrate that the equipment;